I used to work in the video games business. Back in 1986, I worked on an Amiga/Atari ST game you’ve never heard of called Alien Fires.

 Zrnic was inspired by the original Playstation logo.

-update 2013: played the fan-translated prequel, Mother all the way through.
+update: played Mother and Earthbound all the way through.

 Iomanoid was inspired by the cabinet graphics for Arkanoid, a paddle game similar to Breakout.
 In Arkanoid 2, the angular lettering style can be seen in the game itself.
 I’ve always admired this design for mimicking the angular path of the ball.